rsksmart/tokenbridge/bridge/README.md

 # Token Bridge Contracts

 ## Install dependencies
-Don't use Node 14 as it has issues with truffle, use node 8, 10 or 12.
+Don't use Node 14 as it has issues with truffle, use node 12.
 Install node https://nodejs.org/es/
 Then install dependencies
 ```